osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 SDS also supports summary requests for nullable SdsTypes.
 It means an SdsType has at least a nullable SdsTypeProperty.

 **Example**
-The following example contains a nullable double property with continous interpplation mode.
+The following example contains a nullable double property with interpolation mode as continous.

 ###### .NET
 ```csharp